survivejs/webpack-book/manuscript/loading/02_images.md

 ```

 The behavior changes depending on the `limit` you set.
 Below the limit, it should inline the image while above it should emit a separate asset and a path to it.
 The CSS lookup works because of **css-loader**.
 You can also try importing the image from JavaScript code and see what happens.

+## Loading `srcset`s

+Modern browsers support `srcset` attribute that lets you define an image in different resolutions.
+The browser can then choose the one that fits the display the best.
+The main options are [html-loader-srcset](https://www.npmjs.com/package/html-loader-srcset) and [responsive-loader](https://www.npmjs.com/package/responsive-loader).

 {pagebreak}